Python Production Environment (PyPE)

 Python Production Environment (PyPE) can be used by staff.

 Supported computing environment

 The PyPE Service depends upon many externally provided applications, frameworks, and libraries.
 As these externally provided tools release new versions, their development teams will discontinue support for older versions.
 This in turn will have an impact on the PyPE service.
-The PyPE administrators will make all attempts to notify the campus user community a minimum of nine months before discontinuing support for a version of the PyPE environment used at the university.
-In circumstances where support must be discontinued for a version because of security issues, nine months' notice of discontinued support may not be possible.
+The PyPE administrators will make all attempts to notify the campus user community a minimum of eight (8) months before discontinuing support for a version of the PyPE environment used at the university.
+In circumstances where support must be discontinued for a version because of security issues, eight months' notice of discontinued support may not be possible.